gaiterjones/magento-product-data-and-attribute-csv-exporter/README.md

 Where colour1 will be the name of the exported column and color is the name of the Magento attribute.

-Run the application by browsing to it with a web browser or from the comman line using
+Run the application by browsing to it with a web browser or from the command line using

 	php export.php debug